karthikv/purview/README.md

 - **Global namespace**: CSS has one global namespace.
 If two selectors happen to use the same class, tag, or ID, the rules could unintentionally affect one another.
-Purview's atomic CSS-in-JS is locally scoped because it generates unique class names for each unique property.
+Purview's atomic CSS-in-JS is locally scoped because it generates unique class names for each unique property and is directly integrated into JSX.
 - **Dead code elimination**: It's hard to identify CSS selectors that are no longer used without auditing a website in full.
 With atomic CSS-in-JS, we get dead code elimination for free: TypeScript and ESLint/TSLint can identify